 Conservation

-Peregrines have for a long time been persecuted, chiefly by gamekeepers and racing pigeon keepers, but their numbers are slowly recovering.
-Despite this, they remain on the Amber List because the European population is a cause for concern.
+Peregrines have for a long time been persecuted, chiefly by gamekeepers and racing pigeon keepers, but their numbers continue to recover and they are no longer a species of conservation concern.